-Compression: Brings soft and loud CD passages together for a more consistent listening level.
+Compression: In CD mode, press to bring soft and loud CD passages together for a more consistent listening level.

-Setting the clock: Press MENU until SELECT HOUR or SELECT MINUTE is displayed.
-Use SEL to manually increase (▲) or decrease (▼) the hours/minutes.
+Setting the clock: Press MENU until SELECT HOUR or SELECT MINS is displayed.
+Use SEL to manually increase (\triangle) or decrease ($\overline{\lor}$) the hours/minutes.
 Press MENU again to disengage clock mode.

 10. Memory presets: To set a station: Select frequency band AM/FM; tune to a station, press and hold a preset button until sound returns.
 In CD mode, press to move between CDs.
 This radio is equipped with six station memory preset controls which allow you to set up to six AM stations and 12 FM stations (six in FM1 and six in FM2).